jhach/bump-paper/content/posts/Train with Seth "Freakin" Rollins and his group at the Black x Brave Wrestling Academy in Davenport, Iowa/index.md

 ---

 ## How much does it cost to train at the Black x Brave Wrestling Academy?
+_From the Black x Brave website:_
+>>Please be aware that tuition cost is rising in 2025 to a total of $4,000.
+As a result, your down payment will be $2,000.

 ### 12 Week Training (No Lodging)
 * $3,500 USD Total